 The Office of Admissions must receive official copies of all transcripts from all previously attended institutions by the application deadline established for the semester of matriculation.
-Students who were previously enrolled in Atlanta Metropolitan College, but who have not been enrolled for one or more semesters, must submit an Application for Readmission prior to the semester they intend to re-enroll.
+Students who were previously enrolled in Atlanta Metropolitan College, but who have not been enrolled for one or more semesters, must submit an Application for Readmission to the Office of the Registrar prior to the semester they intend to re-enroll.
 Applications are valid for one academic year, after which all documents are destroyed.
 After documents have been destroyed, an applicant seeking admission or readmission must complete and submit a new application and submit all required documents to the Office of Admissions.